mpvn30/Sprint-Challenge-Authentication/README.md

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt allows us to hash strings which can be used for setting passwords.
+Hash takes the string and produces  random series of letters and numbers to "hide" the password

 - [ ] What does bcrypt do to slow down attackers?

+    Bcrypt makes it difficult to 'reverse compute' the original password from the hashed password.

 - [ ] What are the three parts of the JSON Web Token?

+    Header, Payload, Signature
+    Header consists of a jwt and a signing algorithm.

+    Payload contains the claims which are statements about an entity (usually the user).

+    Signature creates the encoded header, secret and payload.

 ## Minimum Viable Product